Open Gender Housing

 What if I’m not satisfied with my roommate?

 The room-change request process is unchanged.
-Upperclass students can come in on the first day of classes and add themselves to the room-switch waitlist, which is first come, first serve, but also respects class year.
+Upperclass students can come in on the first day of classes and add themselves to the Room Change Process, which is first come, first serve, but also respects class year.

 Who can I contact if I have questions about Open Gender housing?